Temperz87/ShuLang/README.md

 This language is using a recursive descent parser and tokenization is pretty much just a linear scan of a file.

-## INTERMISSION: General cleanup and maaking pointers smart
+## INTERMISSION: General cleanup and making pointers smart
 I used zero smart pointers so now I have to go back and decide on how ownership should work.
 I also want to create some .cpp files for my .hpp stuff, and get rid of todo's.
 There's also some errors when I compile which can't be good, so those need to be gotten rid of.

 I also want to implement multiplication and subtraction.
 This shouldn't be that bad but it seems really tedious as I'll need the corrsponding SIR nodes and what not.